 So before you start upselling and cross-selling through delivery, you need to adjust the supply chain and align it with your inventory.

 This will allow you to maintain stock even when demand exceeds your capacity.

 First, you will either have to increase the supply orders, the supply order frequency, or the rate of production.

 So you will need to consolidate all of your supply vendors to efficiently manage storage, as well.

 At the same time, you will also have to evaluate key sites in the supply chain network.

-This means choosing between planning at a depot level vs. centralized multi-depot planning.
+This means choosing between single depot vs. multi-depot planning.

 Once you cover all of these points, you stock your vehicles full of products.

 So not only will your drivers be able to upsell and cross-sell products, but you will be one step closer to building an agile delivery operation with storage on wheels to boot.

 As mentioned, analyzing data helps you create better upsell and cross-sell offers.